orlyandico/aurora_serverless_v2_savings_calculator/README.md

 This script attempts to estimate the potential savings that you can get by migrating qualifying databases in your current RDS fleet (in the current active region) to Aurora Serverless V2.
 Note that the usual Python suspects (pandas, numpy, Jupyter) plus the boto3 library must be present, and the AWS environment set up properly (access key, secret key, and region are set via "aws configure").

-The notebook performs the following steps:
+The script performs the following steps:

 - describe all RDS instances in the current region; note that ServerlessV2 databases have an instance type of "db.serverless" and ServerlessV1 databases don't appear at all in the describe_db_instances() call
 - remove all ServerlessV2 and non (MySQL, PostgreSQL) databases from the list